Hypericum perforatum is the most important medicinal species of the genus Hypericum, commonly known as St. John’s wort or Klamath herb.

 There are as many as 400 species in the genus, which belongs to the Clusiaceae family.
 Originally from Europe, St. John’s wort is found throughout the world.

-It thrives in sunny fields, open forests and edges of gravel roads.
-The first settlers brought this plant to North America, and it has become naturalized in the eastern United States and California, as well as in Australia, New Zealand, East Asia and South America.
+It thrives in sunny fields, open forests, and edges of gravel roads.
+The first settlers brought this plant to North America.
+It has become naturalized in the eastern United States and California, as well as in Australia, New Zealand, East Asia, and South America.

 As of 2004, St. John’s wort is one of the most widely used herbs in the United States, especially among women.